SivaRakeshRelangi/OpencvObjectDetection-using-YOLO/README.md

 - Read the video and intialize Object Detection
 - Contour Detection with cv2 Python
 - Display after detecting and tracking objects frame by frame as video
-- Deploy Object detection and Tracking on Docker
-- Redis and zmq application on Object detection and Tracking